Home Compare NET vs ZS

 Cloudflare vs Zscaler: Which Stock Looks Stronger in 2026?

-Zscaler leads structurally, with valuation as the clearest single gap between the two profiles.
+Zscaler holds the cleaner structural position, with growth as the main driver and valuation adding further support.
 Cloudflare still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Cloudflare carries the stronger setup — intact trend against Zscaler's broken trend.
 That leaves a split case: the structural lead stays with Zscaler, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.